-In support of Market Access Application Form, we’ve highlighted some of the best international market festivals in the industry.
+In support of Market Access Program, we’ve highlighted some of the best international market festivals in the industry.
 The following is a list of potential hot-spots for Alberta Producers to break into the scene.

 If you are applying for AMPIA’s Market Access Program, please note you are not limited to the markets and/or festivals on this list.
 Other markets/festivals may be accepted if the applicant can demonstrate attending will provide a significant opportunity for their projects or companies.